-Combat Algal Stem Blotch with Proven Solutions Algal Stem Blotch, caused by the parasitic green alga Cephaleuros virescens, poses a significant threat to southern highbush blueberries (Vaccinium corymbosum) and native sparkleberry (V. arboreum) in the southeastern United States.
-This disease manifests as red, blotchy lesions on stems, compromising plant health and yield.
-Traditional fungicides often […]
+Protect Your Blueberries from Algal Stem Blotch — with Magna-Bon CS 2005 Algal Stem Blotch, caused by the parasitic green alga Cephaleuros virescens, is a growing threat to southern highbush blueberries (Vaccinium corymbosum) and native sparkleberry (V. arboreum) in the Southeastern U.S.It shows up as red, blotchy stem lesions that weaken canes and reduce vigor, […]

 Cause for Concern: Blueberry Producers Be Wary of Algal Stem Blotch Disease